 2) Settling the ball out of the air

-Settling the ball down coming from the air by bringing the ball down with your foot.
-Settle means bring it down to the ground without it bouncing [controlled and ready to make an easy pass or dribble].
+Settling the ball down coming from the air by bringing it down with your foot.
+To settle means to bring it down to the ground without it bouncing [controlled and ready to pass or dribble].

 3) Three Touch Passing & Receiving

 So many things to do, you can just see where your first touch takes you and go from there by reacting.
 If you only do that, players will stick with what’s comfortable… Meaning only the strong foot.

 What I do is a mix.
 Same as 2-touch but every time the ball comes to you, take 3 touches – including the pass.
 Trap the ball, then take another small touch before you pass on the 3rd touch.

 You can do this all with just the strong foot and then after 30 – 60 seconds work on weak foot only.

 After you do both of those, you can make it to where you trap with the right, prep touch with left and pass with left.
 Be creative and start to mix it up.

 4) 1-touch volleys using the inside, outside & laces

 This is one of the best drills that you will see 10 year olds working on as well as pro players.
 In my experience, age 10-12 is when the trained players start to peak in terms of skill progression.
 Ages U9 and under have a hard time, including the academy club players on the best teams.